openhab/org.openhab.binding.zwave/doc/benext/tagreader500_0_0.md

 ## Overview

-A Z-Wave security enabled entry control device.
+<p&gtA Z-Wave security enabled entry control device.
 You can arm/disarm your house to home or away with the Tag Reader 500.
 With the use of a RFID tag or a numerical code the device can send an entry control message which can be handled by a supported gateway.
-In addition the Tag Reader supports the activation of scenes.
+In addition the Tag Reader supports the activation of scenes.</p&gt

 ### Inclusion Information

-  1. To include the Tag Reader 500 US press and hold the enter button for two seconds (indication LED blinks shortly).
-  2. Release the enter button now to start the inclusion (during the inclusion routine the indication LED willblink twice per second).
+<ol&gt<li&gtTo include the Tag Reader 500 US press and hold the enter button for two seconds (indication LED blinks shortly). </li&gt <li&gtRelease the enter button now to start the inclusion (during the inclusion routine the indication LED willblink twice per second).</li&gt </ol&gt

 ### Exclusion Information

-  1. To exclude the Tag Reader 500 US press and hold the enter button for two seconds (indication LED blinks shortly).
-  2. Release the enter button now to start the exclusion (during the exclusion routine the indication LED willblink twice three times per 1,5 second).
+<ol&gt<li&gtTo exclude the Tag Reader 500 US press and hold the enter button for two seconds (indication LED blinks shortly). </li&gt <li&gtRelease the enter button now to start the exclusion (during the exclusion routine the indication LED willblink twice three times per 1,5 second).</li&gt </ol&gt

 ### Wakeup Information